-Outcome 1 - Enhanced socio-economic development, maintenance of cultural identity and protection of the environment by Indigenous Australians through the acquisition and management of land, water and water-related rights.
-Program 1.1 The obinterests. ojective of this program is to acquire and man nage Indigenous land and water-related Key Activities (a) acquiring and granting interests in land and water to Indigenous corporations to provide access to and protection of cultural and environmental values and to achieve socioeconomic development. assisting Indigenous groups manage their land and water-based interests (through grants, guarantees, loans or provision of services) to manage their interests sustainably including the development of viable enterprises. operating subsidiary companies that manage agricultural, tourism and community-based enterprises on lands and waters over which Indigenous Australians hold a legal interest; these enterprises provide training, employment and other opportunities for Indigenous communities and individuals.
-Year Performance measures Expected Performance Results Current Year Deliverable 1 On Track 2024-25 Interests in land and water/waters acquired Deliverable 2 On Track Interests granted Deliverable 3 Number of active acquisition and management projects On Track KPI 1 - Indigenous employment A. Number of Indigenous staff directly employed across the ILSC Group On Track B. Number of Indigenous employment outcomes enabled by ILSC funded projects active in financial year On Track
+protection of the er ced socio-economic development, maint nvironment by Indigenous Australians thr water-related rights.
+Program 1.1 The ob interests. jective of this program is to acquire and man nage Indigenous land and water-related Key Activities (a) acquiring and granting interests in land and water to Indigenous corporations to provide access to and protection of cultural and environmental values and to achieve socioeconomic development. assisting Indigenous groups manage their land and water-based interests (through grants, guarantees, loans or provision of services) to manage their interests sustainably including the development of viable enterprises. operating subsidiary companies that manage agricultural, tourism and community-based enterprises on lands and waters over which Indigenous Australians hold a legal interest; these enterprises provide training, employment and other opportunities for Indigenous communities and individuals.
+Year Performance measures Expected Performance Results Current Year Deliverable 1 On Track 2024-25 Interests in land and water/waters acquired Deliverable 2 Interests granted On Track Deliverable 3 Number of active acquisition and management projects On Track KPI 1 - Indigenous employment A. Number of Indigenous staff directly employed across the ILSC Group B. Number of Indigenous employment outcomes enabled by ILSC funded projects active in financial year On Track On Track

-Program 1.1 The interests. objective of this program is to acquire and ma nage Indigenous land and water-related Current Year KPI 2 - Indigenous training 2024 25 A. Number of Indigenous trainees hosted/employed across the ILSC Group On Track Number of Indigenous training completions enabled by ILSC funded projects active in financial year On Track KPI 3 - Indigenous business development On Track Number of Indigenous enterprises assisted by ILSC Group projects KPI 4 - Protection of Indigenous culture, heritage and the environment On Track Proportion of ILSC Group projects commenced in the reporting period that maintained or protected Indigenous culture, heritage and/or the environment KPI 5 - Collaboration On Track Proportion of ILSC Group projects commenced in the reporting period that that involved contributions from third parties (beyond immediate beneficiary group) KPI 6 - ILSC Group contribution to the Indigenous Estate On Track Year Performance measures (b) Planned Performance Results Budget Year Deliverable 1 5 2025-26 Interests in land and water/waters Acquired Deliverable 2 10 Interests granted Deliverable 3 120 Number of active acquisition and management projects
+Program 1.1 The ol interests. ojective of this program is to acquire and mai nage Indigenous land and water-related Current Year KPI 2 - Indigenous training 2024 25 A. Number of Indigenous trainees hosted/employed across the ILSC Group On Track B. Number of Indigenous training completions enabled by ILSC funded projects active in financial year On Track KPI 3 - Indigenous business development Number of Indigenous enterprises On Track assisted by ILSC Group projects KPI 4 - Protection of Indigenous culture, heritage and the environment On Track Proportion of ILSC Group projects commenced in the reporting period that maintained or protected Indigenous culture, heritage and/or the environment KPI 5 - Collaboration Proportion of ILSC Group projects commenced in the reporting period that that involved contributions from third parties (beyond immediate beneficiary group) On Track KPI 6 - ILSC Group contribution to the Indigenous Estate On Track Year Performance measures (b) Planned Performance Results Budget Year 2025-26 Deliverable 1 Interests in land and water/waters Acquired 5 Deliverable 2 Interests granted 10 Deliverable 3 Number of active acquisition and management projects 120